tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ~~~
 {: #fig-upload-cancellation-procedure title="Upload Cancellation Procedure"}

+In the above example, the client attempted to upload the entire file in a single request, indicated by omitting the `Upload-Incomplete` header.
 For advanced use cases, the client is allowed to upload incomplete chunks of a file to the server sequentially.
+One example is the uploading of a streaming data source which is not yet completely read yet:

 1) If the client is aware that the server supports resumable upload, it can use the Upload Transfer Procedure with the `Upload-Incomplete` header to start an upload.